siilver777/challenge-ios/README.md

 ## Coding Survey

 Go to https://www.hackingwithswift.com/test and responds to intermediate swift coding test.
 Send us the given url when you finished.
+Take your time to answer, this is not timed.

 ## Coding Test